Months of Operation

 3870 Granville Road, Port Royal, Bay of Fundy & Annapolis Valley

 Melanson Settlement National Historic Site is the location of a once-thriving pre-deportation Acadian settlement (circa 1664) established by Charles Melanson dit La Ramée and his wife, Marie Dugas on the uplands along the Annapolis River in Port Royal.
-This site in the Fundy Shore and Annapolis Valley region reveals patterns of dykeland agriculture which were common to the Acadia area.
+This site in the Fundy Shore and Annapolis Valley region reveals patterns of dykeland agriculture which were common Acadian practices.
 A short loop trail takes visitors to a lookout to view the uplands, marsh and river.
 Interpretive panels featuring original artwork tell the story of the importance of the Melanson Settlement.

 Facilities / Services